Kursen hålls på engelska.

 - The department can provide guidance for housing alternatives.

-Full name, contact details, affiliation, title of Phd project, name of supervisor and his/her contact details + attach a Letter of motivation for why you want to participate in the course.
+To register your interest:Please send an email to email@example.com with cc to firstname.lastname@example.org and email@example.com.
+In your mail, include the following information: full name, contact details, affiliation, title of PhD project, name of supervisor and his/her contact details.
+We recommend attaching a short Letter of motivation for why you want to participate in the course.